atom/atom/docs/creating-a-theme.md

      that have been already been defined.
   1. When you're ready update the `README.md` and include an example screenshot of your new theme in action.
-1. Open a terminal to your new theme directory
-  1. Run `apm link` to install it locally.
 1. Reload Atom (`cmd-r`) and your theme should now be applied.
+1. Look in the theme settings, your new theme should be show in the enabled themes section
+    ![themesettings-img]
+1. Open a terminal to your new theme directory; it should be in `~/.atom/packages/<my-name>`.
   1. To publish, initialize a git repository, push to GitHub, and run `apm publish`.